 As a business owner, you work long and hard to make it a success.
 But, like anything else, too much is not a good thing.
 Numerous studies have shown that overwork causes physical and mental health problems, decreases productivity, increases the likelihood of mistakes and accidents, lowers team morale and motivation, and damages personal relationships.

 For employees, work-life balance is one of the top considerations when deciding whether to stay in a job or accept a job offer.
-You may be surprised to know that in employee surveys, it ranks even higher than salary.
+You may be surprised to know that in employee surveys, it ranks even higher than the salary.
 (This is especially true for the millennial generation of workers.)

 Following are our tried-and-true tips for rediscovering the smell of roses.

-Schedule in down time
+Schedule in downtime

-Make sure that you and your staff are taking full lunch breaks, weekends and vacations.
+Make sure that you and your staff are taking full lunch breaks, weekends, and vacations.
 Don’t expect yourself or anyone else to be constantly checking in at the office during these times.
 Time off should be just that: completely switching off from work.
-Only then will you be able to come back with renewed energy, clarity and purpose.
+Only then will you be able to come back with renewed energy, clarity, and purpose.

 Many top executives swear by power napping.
 A mere 10 or 15 minutes is enough to get them powered up for another tough work session.
 If napping isn’t your thing, close the door, put on some headphones and listen to music or dance.
 Or leave the building for a 10-minute walk in the fresh air.

 There’s no reason you can’t have a little fun with your colleagues, and ease the stresses of a busy day.
 Start a weekly happy hour group or a bowling league.
 Set up a conversation or games area in the office.
 Have a company 4th of July picnic.
 There are many ways to promote sociability, and what they cost in time or money will be more than rewarded in higher productivity, employee retention, and happiness.

 Offer flexible schedules and telecommuting options